LucienLuc/rate-my-lease/README.md

 # rate-my-lease
-A RatemyProfessor like website for leasing and housing in the Davis area.
+A RateMyProfessor like website for leasing and housing in the Davis area.